JampaUchoa/the-art-of-engineering-management/_chapters/5_what-should-engineering-managers-do.md

 Ignoring debt (**Programming**) or failing to prioritize paying it down (**Process**) can create compounding bottlenecks later.

-Now that we understand the key responsibilities, let's explore *how* to tackle them in the next chapter…
+Now that we understand the key responsibilities, let's explore *how* to tackle them in the next chapter, starting with the first pillar: Product.